 The Tribal Climate Change Project is a collaborative project between the University of Oregon Environmental Studies Program and the USDA Forest Service Pacific Northwest Research Station.
 The Project is now funded by diverse partners, including the Bureau of Indian Affairs, the Affiliated Tribes of Northwest Indians, the North Pacific Landscape Conservation Cooperative and the USDA Forest Service Pacific Northwest Research Station.
 The project focuses on understanding needs and opportunities for tribes in addressing climate change, examining the government-to-government relationship in a climate context and exploring the role of traditional knowledge in climate change studies, assessments and plans.

 Key Research Areas

-Tribal Adaptation and Mitigation Planning: Increase understanding about tribal adaptation and mitigation planning in preparing for the physical affects of climate change and/or reducing greenhouse gas emissions.
+Tribal Adaptation and Mitigation Planning: Increase understanding about tribal adaptation and mitigation planning in preparing for the impacts of climate change and/or reducing greenhouse gas emissions.
 This includes consideration of traditional knowledge in understanding climate change impacts and identifying culturally appropriate strategies to address climate change.